 - Wear seatbelts and use child safety seats required for children under six years of age or under 60 pounds in weight.

 - Stay alive, don't drink and drive.
 For your safety, park rangers enforce laws against alcohol and drug related driving offenses.

 - Use tire chains when posted as being required (during snowy or icy periods).

 Success!
-Five years ago, many areas along the Merced River showed signs of human trampling.The soil was bare and heavily eroded.
+Many areas along the Merced River used to show signs of human trampling.The soil was bare and heavily eroded.
 Now, because of the careful actions of visitors and park staff, many of these areas have been restored to more natural conditions.The plants, birds, insects, and animals that depend on living in or near the water have been able to return to these once barren areas.

 You can help continue this progress by entering and exiting the river at designated launch and removal points, and by taking breaks on rocky, sandy beaches or point bars.
 Packing out what you pack in will also help keep the river free from trash and prevent animals from swallowing harmful plastic or aluminum.
 Please observe the following safety tips to protect Yosemite's river and lakeshore habitats and to safely enjoy water activities throughout the park.